-December 1, 2010
+Wanda’s picks for December 2010

 Happy Kwanzaa!
 I will be traveling in Africa over the holidays.
 I am covering the World Festival of Black Arts and Culture in Dakar, Senegal, and then on to Festival in the Desert in Timbuktu, Mali.
 My radio show weekly broadcast may feature a surprise live interview from Senegal or Mali if technology serves me well.